AhmedElabd96/systemjs/README.md

 The following [pluggable extras](dist/extras) can be dropped in with either the s.js or system.js loader:

 * [AMD loading](dist/extras/amd.js) support (through `Window.define` which is created).
-* [Named register](dist/extras/named-register.js) supports `System.register('name', ...)` named bundles which can then be imported as `System.import('name')` (as well as AMD named define support)
+* [Named register](dist/extras/named-register.js) supports `PentaSystem.register('name', ...)` named bundles which can then be imported as `PentaSystem.import('name')` (as well as AMD named define support)
 * [Dynamic import maps](dist/extras/dynamic-import-maps.js) support.
 This is currently a _potential_ new standard [feature](https://github.com/guybedford/import-maps-extensions#lazy-loading-of-import-maps).

 The following extras are included in system.js loader by default, and can be added to the s.js loader for a smaller tailored footprint:

 * [Global loading](dist/extras/global.js) support for loading global scripts and detecting the defined global as the default export.
-Useful for loading common library scripts from CDN like `System.import('//unpkg.com/lodash')`.
+Useful for loading common library scripts from CDN like `PentaSystem.import('//unpkg.com/lodash')`.
 * [Module Types](dist/extras/module-types.js) `.css`, `.wasm`, `.json` [module type](docs/module-types.md) loading support in line with the existing modules specifications.

 Since all loader features are hookable, custom extensions can be easily made following the same approach as the bundled extras.
 See the [hooks documentation](docs/hooks.md) for more information.